 Evaluation and Grading

-While you will only receive one grade for the 8 week Medicine Clerkship, you should be receiving summative and formative feedback during each of the two four-week blocks.
+While you will only receive one grade for the eight-week Medicine Clerkship, you should be receiving summative and formative feedback during each of the two four-week blocks.

 Please see the section below describing aspects on which you will be evaluated (professionalisms/attitude; clinical knowledge; skills).
 All students will have a written evaluation of their performance by the attending and resident assigned to the team.
 These evaluations will be collected and summarized into one final form.
 If you and your attending completed a midway and final feedback session, there should be no surprises in your written evaluation Final grade is based on the written evaluation but is contingent on completing the required elements above.
 Delinquency in completing required elements and how that affects your grade is discussed below.